 - Comparison to previous Cold Door Drop Activity –

-Less than half the acquisition cost and almost 3x the ROI
+Less than a third of the acquisition cost and almost 7x the ROI